isc-projects/stork/doc/user/install.rst

    file.

-The Stork server can be configured to run behind an HTTP reverse proxy using ``Nginx`` or ``Apache``.
-The Stork server package contains an example configuration file for ``Nginx``, in ``/usr/share/stork/examples/nginx-stork.conf``.
+The Stork server can be configured to run behind an HTTP reverse proxy using ``nginx`` or ``Apache``.
+The Stork server package contains an example configuration file for ``nginx``, in ``/usr/share/stork/examples/nginx-stork.conf``.

-The logging details, including colorization is configured analogously to the :ref:`Stork Agent logging settings <logging-settings>`.
+The logging details, including colorization, are configured in the same way as the :ref:`Stork agent logging settings <logging-settings>`.

-Stork can read and combine the configuration parameters from a few sources simultaneously.
+Stork can read and combine the configuration parameters from multiple sources simultaneously.
-The command line flags have precedence over the environment variables read from the file when the `--use-env-file` flag is specified.
+The command-line flags have precedence over the environment variables read from the file, when the ``--use-env-file`` flag is specified.
 The environment variables read from the file take precedence over the environment variables set in the current shell.